icopy-site/awesome/docs/awesome/awesome-graphql.md

 - [graphql-zeus](https://github.com/graphql-editor/graphql-zeus) - GraphQL Zeus creates autocomplete client library for `JavaScript` or `TypeScript` which provides autocompletion for strongly typed queries.
 - [graphqurl](https://github.com/hasura/graphqurl) - curl for GraphQL with autocomplete, subscriptions and GraphiQL.
 Also a dead-simple universal javascript GraphQL client.
 - [aws-amplify](https://github.com/aws-amplify/amplify-js) - A client library developed by Amazon for caching, analytics and more that includes a way to fetch GraphQL queries.
+- [gqty](https://github.com/gqty-dev/gqty) - A No GraphQL client for TypeScript

 ##### Frontend Framework Integrations